 He primarily represents property and business owners in eminent domain cases.
 Mr. Manning has represented clients in direct condemnation cases requiring total and partial takes in public projects involving flood control; water conveyance; transportation; sewer projects; energy transmission; and other public works projects.
-He has successfully represented clients in fighting the government’s right to take the property.
-He has appeared in court on behalf of clients in numerous counties in Northern California.
-Mr. Manning has appellate practice experience in eminent domain cases.
+He has successfully represented clients in fighting the government’s right to take the property, and works on a daily basis to ensure DNLC’s clients achieve their Constitutional right to just compensation.
+Mr. Manning has handled numerous Court of Appeal cases involving eminent domain.

 Mr. Manning has worked with Gary Livaich since joining DNLC.
 Mr. Livaich is an AV rated lawyer by Martindale Hubbell; a member of the American Board of Trial Advocates; and a “Super Lawyer” in eminent domain from 2008-2017; and named a Best Lawyer – Eminent Domain by Sacramento Magazine.